Mount Vinson Day to Day Itinerary

 Please anticipate delays and do not plan anything for at least a week after your scheduled return.
 Allow yourself to enjoy this unique experience without the stress of pending commitments.

 Note: Every effort will be made to follow the above itinerary, but it is subject to change at the discretion of our staff, based on weather and local conditions.
 Some departures may be slightly longer or shorter based on flight schedules to Antarctica.
-If you are interested in extending your trip to include the South Pole Ski Tour, your trip will be extended by 15 days.
-Please contact us for more information.
+If you are interested in extending your trip to include the South Pole Ski Tour or flight to visit the South Pole, email our director of programs, Gordon Janow.